 Expanding opportunities for minority- and women-owned business enterprises (MWBEs) is a critical component of the Port Authority’s inclusionary contracting practices, which includes a participation goal for MWBE contractors of 30 percent.
 The lease requires Aeroterm to make a good faith effort to achieve a 20-percent participation goal with certified minority-owned business enterprises (MBEs) and a 10-percent goal of contracts with certified woman-owned business enterprises (WBEs).
 Local MWBEs will be given priority in this process and Aeroterm and its partners are committed to working with the local community to meet these objectives.

-The project anticipates the creation of 350 union construction jobs, and subcontracting opportunities for MWBEs in professional services, construction, plumbing, mechanical and electrical work.
-More broadly, the cargo industry at JFK supports 73,000 total jobs, $12.5 billion in sales and nearly $4.4 billion in wages.
+The project anticipates creating 350 union construction jobs and subcontracting opportunities for MWBEs in professional services, construction, plumbing, mechanical and electrical work.
+More broadly, the cargo industry at JFK supports 73,000 total jobs, $12.5 billion in sales, and nearly $4.4 billion in wages.

 The Port Authority and Aeroterm – the leading provider of facility-related services to airports throughout North America – are working closely with Worldwide Flight Services (WFS), the main cargo handler at JFK which is scheduled to operate exclusively out of the 350,000-square-foot facility once it is completed.